Your Guide to Lagunas de Chacahua, Oaxaca | INCREDIBLE!

 Palm trees and beachfront restaurants line the beach in rustic Chacahua

-Does Chacahua Have Internet?
+Does Chacahua have Internet?

 There’s no cable internet.
 And any WiFi is satellite data, which has variable speed, reliability and coverage.
 So overall, being on Chacahua Island doesn’t mean you’ll be completely cut off from the outside world, but it might feel like it.